arufa-research/polar/README.md

 - Node 14+
 - Yarn v1.22+ or NPM `v6.0+**
-- Connection to an Secret node.
+- Connection to a Secret node.

 ## Setup rust environment

-Polar requires a Rust environment installed on local machine to work properly.
+Polar requires a Rust environment installed on a local machine to work properly.
 This Rust environment can be installed with the help of polar in just a command.

 ```bash
 $ polar install